Blackpig/claude-setup/new.md

 1. Install your TALL stack following the checklist
 2. Update `.claude/project-info.md` with actual versions
+3. **Re-run the setup command** to create `.clignore` based on detected packages
-3. Fill in `.claude/context.md` with your project details
+4. Fill in `.claude/context.md` with your project details
-4. Customize `.claude/conventions.md` to match your preferences
+5. Customize `.claude/conventions.md` to match your preferences
-5. Always reference these files in future Claude Code prompts
+6. Always reference these files in future Claude Code prompts

 ## Common MCP Workflows